microsoft/vscode-docs/docs/remote/troubleshooting.md

 The remote machine will be available at `X:\`.
 You can disconnect from it by right-clicking on the drive in the File Explorer and clicking Disconnect.

 Note that performance will be significantly slower than working through VS Code, so this is best used for small edits, uploading content, etc. Using something like a local source control tool in this way will be very slow and can cause unforseen problems.
-However, can also sync files from your remote SSH host to your local machine [using `rsync`](https://rsync.samba.org/) if you would prefer to use a broader set of tools.
+However, you can also sync files from your remote SSH host to your local machine [using `rsync`](https://rsync.samba.org/) if you would prefer to use a broader set of tools.
 See [below](#using-rsync-to-maintain-a-local-copy-of-your-source-codde) for details.

 ### Using rsync to maintain a local copy of your source code

 An alternative to [using SSHFS to access remote files](#using-sshfs-to-access-files-on-your-remote-host) is to [use `rsync`](https://rsync.samba.org/) to copy the entire contents of a folder on remote host to your local machine.
+The `rsync` command will determine which files need to be updated each time it is run which is far more efficient and convenient than using something like `scp` or `sftp`.
 This is primarily something to consider if you really need to use multi-file or performance intensive local tools.

 The `rsync` command is available out of box on macOS and can be installed using Linux package managers (e.g. `sudo apt-get install rsync` on Debian/Ubuntu).
 For Windows, you'll need to either use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Cygwin](https://www.cygwin.com/) to access the command.

 To use the command, navigate to the folder you want to store the sync'd contents and run the following replacing `user@hostname` with the remote user and hostname / IP and `/remote/source/code/path` with the remote source code location.

 On **macOS, Linux, or inside WSL**: